davek184/nfdb/README.md

 _Note if the capacitor or resistors are out of stock they can be replaced with 0805 sized component with similar specs._

 # Cable Experiments
-Tested a sample cable using manufactured PH crimped wires in an EH cable housing end (LCSC C161661) to make a PH to EH cable without manually crimpting.
+Tested a sample cable using manufactured PH crimped wires in an EH cable housing end (LCSC C161661) to make a PH to EH cable without manually crimping.
 Worked without issues after 350 connection cycles.
 That would mean the R2 daughterboard connector can be used for both R2 and R1 boards.

 # Special thanks
 * Nekotato: for requesting, testing & driving this project